atomist/sdm-local/README.md

 ### Setup

 To create your local SDM, you need to:

-1) have an SDM.
+- have an SDM.
 Start by cloning the [seed-sdm](https://github.com/atomist/seed-sdm).
 (TODO: create a command in this repo to do this)

-2) enable local mode.
+- enable local mode.
 This is safe to commit (TEMPORARY: or will be when slalom is published), because it will not change the functionality in your SDM unless your environment sets LOCAL_MODE to true.
 (TODO: make an editor in this repo to do this)
--   add an extension pack to a createMachine function. [example](https://github.com/atomist/sample-sdm/blob/a00aaf3d4b3f8412d131194214da4dc7a5802738/src/atomist.config.ts#L65)
+- add an extension pack to a createMachine function, like [this](https://github.com/atomist/sample-sdm/blob/a00aaf3d4b3f8412d131194214da4dc7a5802738/src/atomist.config.ts#L65).

 ```typescript
 import { LocalLifecycle, supportLocal } from "@atomist/slalom";

 sdm.addExtensionPacks(LocalLifecycle);
 ```
--   Add a postProcessor to your configuration in `atomist.config.ts`. [example](https://github.com/atomist/sample-sdm/blob/a00aaf3d4b3f8412d131194214da4dc7a5802738/src/atomist.config.ts#L104)
+- add a postProcessor to your configuration in `atomist.config.ts`. [example](https://github.com/atomist/sample-sdm/blob/a00aaf3d4b3f8412d131194214da4dc7a5802738/src/atomist.config.ts#L104)

 ```typescript
 postProcessors: [